 Additionally, a noise impact assessment was undertaken by EMM Consulting for the LEC Consent Mod 2 which allows for an increase in product transport from 2Mtpa to 2.6Mtpa.
 Operational noise levels from current operations were calculated and compared to the results of operator attended noise monitoring undertaken on-site in February 2021.
 It was found that calculated noise levels correlated well with measured noise levels and it was determined that operational noise levels are predicted to comply with current noise limits.
-In June 2021 Mod 2 was approved (File 2020/00327172) and subsequently the NBMP will be reviewed and updated in the coming reporting period to reflect the changes to the consent and updated noise modelling.
+In June 2021 Mod 2 was approved (File 2020/00327172) and subsequently the NBMP was reviewed and updated to reflect the changes to the consent.